What Does Trip Insurance Cover? We Summarize the Fine Print

 Emergency medical evacuation

-If you’re backpacking in Myanmar or trekking through the Amazon jungle, you need insurance in case you have to be evacuated.
+If you’re backpacking in Belize or trekking through the Amazon jungle, you need insurance in case you have to be evacuated.

 Generali plans provide coverage for emergency medical evacuation to the nearest hospital that’s equipped to take care of you.
 The plan can also cover the cost of medical transport to a U.S. hospital, or even back home, if deemed medically necessary by the treating physician and approved by us or our authorized agent.

 Finally, the plan can help pay the cost of sending home your remains if the unthinkable happens.